 Didier Drogba's Greatest Move in the Game Versus Barcelona

-Yeah, yeah, yeah, Drogba scored the game winner and was a beast throughout the match, his strength and fight were something Barcelona players were unaccustomed to facing in La Liga.
+Yeah, yeah, yeah, Drogba scored the game winner and was a beast throughout the soccer match, his strength and fight were something Barcelona players were unaccustomed to facing in La Liga.
 One might even say the downfall of Chelsea of late has been Fernando Torres being used instead of Drogba, displacing Drogba was a terrible mistake by the Chelsea managers.

 However, during the game versus Barcelona, Drogba's repeated falls and dives were beyond the scope of even Sergio Busquests usual play actings.
 This leap into the air and then fall to the ground was his greatest move in the game.
 I wonder if we'll see more of his gymnastics at the Camp Nou next week.